US visas for Chinese students tumble 99% as tensions rise

 The Trump administration has argued that Chinese students and researchers steal American technology, intellectual property and research.
 It has tightened visa regulations, such as shortening the validity of visas issued to Chinese graduate school students studying in high-tech fields from five years to one year in 2018.

 The State Department said in September said it revoked the visas of more than 1,000 Chinese students and researchers, citing their alleged ties to the Chinese military.
-Observers believe Washington dialed up pressure amid rising tensions, including China's passing of a national security law covering Hong Kong.
+Observers believe Washington dialed up pressure as China's passing of a national security law covering Hong Kong further strained relations.

 "This has gravely impacted the normal cultural and personnel exchange between the two countries," said Chinese Foreign Ministry spokesperson Zhao Lijian, expressing strong opposition to the move.
 "We urge the U.S. to stop making use of various excuses to wantonly restrict and suppress Chinese students in the U.S., and to roll back the move immediately."